-The true story of Richard Scott Smith will at last be told via a four-part documentary series called LOVE FRAUD that Showtime is set to premiere on Friday, May 8th, 2020 at 9/8c.
+The true story of Smith will at last be told via a four-part documentary series called LOVE FRAUD that Showtime is set to premiere starting August 30.
 The documentary created by Emmy winners and Academy Award nominees Heidi Ewing and Rachel Grady was shown at the 2020 Sundance Film Festival in January.

-The age of online dating has created many monsters like these.
-Con men like Richard Scott Smith find it very easy to slip between the cracks of cyber-romance and leave chaos in their wake.
-“This guy will NEVER change his behavior as he is incapable of doing so,” one of Smith’s marks claimed in a comment posted on September 4th, 2017.
+The age of online dating has created many monsters.
+Con men like Smith find it easy to slip between the cracks of cyber-romance and leave chaos in their wake.
+“This guy will NEVER change his behavior, as he is incapable of doing so,” one of Smith’s marks claimed in a comment posted online on September 4, 2017.

-“We think that maybe after this [series] airs, there’s going to be other women coming forward who were married to him [Richard Scott Smith] or have stories about him, because there isn’t any press on it now,” said Heidi Ewing.
+“We think that maybe after this [series] airs, there’s going to be other women coming forward who were married to [Smith] or have stories about him, because there isn’t any press on it now,” said Heidi Ewing.
 We can only hope so!

 “I feel like this has helped me,” concluded Tracy.
-“I feel like I’ve come out better.
-I haven’t let him [Richard Scott Smith] cripple me.
+“I haven’t let him cripple me.
 I haven’t let him stop me. . .I feel like if I stopped dating or if I stopped looking for someone, then he would have won.
 And I refuse to let that happen.”

 LOVE FRAUD is an eccentric and almost prophetic tale of betrayal and revenge that builds momentum through its bona fide manhunt.
-The film’s sublime madness should keep true crime lovers talking for a long time.
-So sit back, hang onto your hat, and hold on to your 401k!
+The film’s sublime madness should keep true-crime lovers talking for a long time.
+So sit back, relax, and hold on to your 401k!